dhmunro/dudley/README.md

 ## Data arrays

-A multidimensional array of data is described by a datatype plus optional shape (that is, dimensions), an optional filter, and an optional address in the data stream:
+A multidimensional array of data is described by a datatype plus optional shape (that is, dimension list), an optional filter, and an optional address in the data stream:

     datatype shape filter address

 If present, the shape is a comma delimited list of dimensions.
 Each dimension may be either an integer or the name of a previously declared parameter.
-For example, if parameters IMAX and JMAX have been defined, an array of 2D velocity vectors might be described like this:
+For example, if parameters IMAX and JMAX have been defined, an array of 3D velocity vectors might be described like this:

-    f8[IMAX, JMAX, 2]
+    f8[IMAX, JMAX, 3]

 Here f8 is the datatype, meaning 8 byte IEEE-754 floating point numbers.
-The dimensions are listed slowest varying to fastest varying, also called row-major or C order, which is the default shape ordering in numpy.
-Dudley intentionally does not provide any way to reverse this shape ordering, so it cannot be the source of any confusion about the meaning of an array shape.
-An array datatype need not be a primitive type name; you can create compound data types like C structs or numpy records as described later.
+The dimensions are listed slowest varying to fastest varying, also called row-major or C order, which is also the default shape ordering in numpy.
+For example, `i4[3, 2]` means three pairs (never 2 triples!) of 32-bit integers.
+Dudley does not provide any way to reverse this shape ordering, so it cannot be the source of any confusion about the order of an array shape.

+An array datatype need not be a primitive type; you can create compound data types like C structs or numpy records as described later.

-IMAX and JMAX must have previously been declared like this:
+IMAX and JMAX must have previously been declared as parameters, for example:

     IMAX: 7   # A parameter may have a fixed integer value,
     JMAX: i4  # or its value may be stored in the data stream